aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/workbook-conversions/convert-revision-of-xlsb-to-xlsm/_index.md

 {{% alert color="primary" %}}

-Aspose.Cells now supports to fully convert revisions of XLSB file into XLSM file.
+Aspose.Cells now fully supports converting revisions of an XLSB file into an XLSM file.
 Revisions are found inside the path \xl\revisions.
-You can view them by changing your XLSB file extension to ZIP.
+You can view them by changing the XLSB file extension to .zip.
 The \xl\revisions path contains files ending with .bin extensions.

-When you convert your XLSB file into XLSM file using Aspose.Cells, these .bin files successfully converts to .xml files as shown in these two screenshots.
+When you convert your XLSB file into an XLSM file using Aspose.Cells, these .bin files successfully convert to .xml files as shown in these two screenshots.

 {{% /alert %}}
 ## **Convert Revision of XLSB to XLSM**
 The following screenshot shows the .bin files inside the path \xl\revisions of the XLSB file.

 ![todo:image_alt_text](convert-revision-of-xlsb-to-xlsm_1.png)